Tree Preservation Orders

 How can I find out if a tree is covered by an order?

 - Details of orders are available for inspection at the Council offices.
 An official search of the local land charges register can also be made before you purchase a property.
 This should reveal the existence of a tree preservation order (or whether your property is in a conservation area).
 Make sure your solicitor tells you if any trees are protected.
+You can also establish whether a tree is protected by a Tree Preservation Order, by completing our Online form

 If I see work being carried out on a protected tree, how can I find out if the owner has permission?